hyunkyu-Park/66DaysOfData/README.md

 __Day 53__

   ㆍIt is nearing the end of the data structure.
 However, the 'Tree' data structure that I have faced today is literally difficult.
 The concept is simple and I could understand, but It was different to actually implement it.
 Especially, making delete function of binary search tree was not as easy as I thought it would be.
 Although I didn't implement it all today, I will finish it tomorrow.

+__Day 54__

+  ㆍSaw all the lectures about Tree, binary tree, and binary search tree. and I realized that I should sketch every cases when I do something complicated in computer science.
+If I just start without plan, its not easy to reveal the issue when it occurs.
+To implement the binary search tree, I made 'insert', 'search', and 'delete' functions which are the main factors in data structure.
+In delete function, it has various type of cases so that I drew all cases that could occur before I start coding.